 “Our law, for better or worse, recognises the creation of subsidiary companies, which though in one sense the creatures of their parent companies, will nevertheless under the general law fall to be treated as separate legal entities with all the rights and liabilities which would normally attach to separate legal entities.”

-So to summarise, it would suggest that on the strength of the cases discussed, it is not really an issue of judicial reluctance, rather a failure for the right matter to present itself.
+So to summarise, it would suggest that on the strength of the cases discussed, it is not really an issue of judicial reluctance as much as a failure for the right matter to present itself.
 It would also pay to exercise caution when supporting foreign claims that display absolutely no logical bearing on (i) how this confused claim should ever have been initiated, and (ii) why any jurisdiction would move to lend credence to such a fruitless endeavour; while from an equitable perspective, the principle of traceability immediately springs to mind when seeking restitution from companies no longer in existence, and whose assets have long since been laundered.